Artifact detection and localization in single-channel mobile EEG for sleep research using deep learning and attention mechanisms: Methods and Materials

 \subsubsection{Spectral power threshold-based detection algorithm}

 First, the 50 Hz power-grid noise was removed from the raw EEG with a notch filter, followed by a band-pass between 0.5 and 40 Hz with a Butterworth band-pass filter.
 From this signal, we calculated the power spectral density using Welch's method for each 20-s epoch.
 A baseline threshold was calculated per night by averaging the power in the 0.75-4.5 Hz and 20-30 Hz bands from epochs that were manually scored as N1, N2, and N3 sleep stages according to the standard criteria \citep{Iber2007}.
-An artifact was detected when the power spectral density in an epoch exceeded this threshold.
-It is important to note that this approach is unsuitable for a real-time system as it requires manual sleep scoring and information on the full-night spectral power before it can be applied.
+An artifact was detected when the power spectral density in an epoch exceeded this threshold. {\revisionb In contrast to our method, which aims to minimize preprocessing requirements, this approach includes several preprocessing steps like filtering, manual sleep scoring, and spectral power transformation.} It is essential to note that this approach is unsuitable for a real-time system as it requires manual sleep scoring and information on the full-night spectral power before it can be applied.